This post may contain affiliate links. Please read my disclosure policy.

 Shopping for meat when you have a recipe from another country is always a nightmare.
 Besides the difficulties in finding the right name, different countries cut the beef in different portions and sizes.

 The same cuts of Beef are also sold for various types of dishes across the world, for example, cuts used for stews in one country are used for hamburgers in another.

-I decided, therefore, to spend some time sorting out the names of the cuts along with their cooking methods, and created a chart that I can bring to the Supermarket with me.
+I decided, therefore, to spend some time sorting out the names of the cuts along with their cooking methods, and created a beef cuts diagram that I can bring to the Supermarket with me.

 Here I start with cuts for Barbecuing; the charts can be downloaded at the end of this post.